MissMuffin/magicportknocker/specification.md

 As the name suggests the client setup file needs to be forwarded to the user and placed in the program's root directory.
 It is then used to initalized the client configuration.
 Note that after generating the setup file the ticket secret is not saved in the server configuration file, only the first ticket, derived from the ticket secret, is saved on the server.
 A ticket is derived from the ticket secret by hashing the ticket secret a certain number of times.
 To get the first ticket the secret is therefore hashed n + 1 times, where n is the number of tickets allotted to the user.
 To authenticate the user hashes the ticket secret n times, where n is the number of tickets specified in the configuration file.
 On the server the received ticket is then hashed again and compared to the saved ticket.
 Are both identical then the ticket holder is assumed to be the authorized user and the authentication is successful --- otherwise the authentication fails and is written to the log.

+The ticket secret and the derived tickets are 32 bytes long bytestrings.
+To derive the nth ticket the secret is hashed n times using SHA 256.
+For the first authentication the nth ticket is used.
+By using a hash function to derive tickets, even if a ticket is captured by an attacker it cannot be used to derive any following tickets.

 #### Server-side authentication

 ##### Successful